 Volunteers can't be expected to stay around if they have to deal with abuse.
 Because of this, we have a set of rules that first and foremost put the choice in the hands of the volunteer, and away from the abuser.

 - We are volunteers.
 We do not accept the burden of answering users' tickets unconditionally, and no entitlement exists.

 - If a Helpdesk ticket is opened and the tone is frustrated or annoyed, we will always do our best to help.
 We understand the nature of these situations and we are happy to do what we can.
 We set the threshold as high as we reasonably can, because simple frustration is not abuse.

-- If responses become aggressive, angry, accusatory, intolerant, rude or personal, are clearly worded to cause insult, annoyance, anxiety or simply to provoke argument, then our volunteers have the right to stop replying, without further explanation or any other response.
+- If responses are overly entitled, aggressive, angry, accusatory, intolerant, rude or personal, are clearly worded to cause insult, annoyance, anxiety or simply to provoke argument, then our volunteers have the right to stop replying, without further explanation or any other response.
 You'll just never hear from us again if you do that.

-- If a user is being especially problematic to the Helpdesk, or disruptive to Club Log as a whole, their account may be deleted and their callsign may be blacklisted in order to protect both the volunteers and the service itself from further misuse.
+- If a user is being especially problematic to the Helpdesk, or disruptive to Club Log as a whole, their Club Log account may be deleted and their callsign may be blacklisted in order to protect both the volunteers and the service itself from further misuse.
 There is no right to appeal and no going back.

 How serious a problem is this?

 It is a very low-level problem of a few emails from month to month.
 The level of abuse seen on our Helpdesk is nothing unusual or unexpected in view of the size of our user base, but these incidents have a disproportionate effect on volunteers, so we must keep the problem under control.
 The abuse policy is our safety net, and a reminder to anyone thinking about abuse to please, treat volunteers with proper respect and patience.
 They will do everything they can for you if you adopt a reasonable attitude.